 - chopped pistachios optional

-- To make the cannoli shells: Place flour in a large bowl.
+- Place flour in a large bowl.
 Make a well in the centre and add the egg, oil, sugar, red wine and milk.
 Stir the ingredients in the centre and gradually incorporate the flour in order to form a dough.
 Using your hands, knead until a dough is formed.

 - Using a pasta roller or a rolling pin, cut off a small piece of dough and flatten with your hands.
 If using a pasta roller, begin with the widest setting and end by rolling your sheet of dough through the narrowest setting.
 The dough should be very thin, about 1/8 inch.
 Roll all the pieces of dough and cover them with a kitchen towel in order to prevent the sheets from drying out.

 - Fill a deep pot half way with vegetable oil.
 When the oil is hot, fry 3 or 4 cannoli shells at a time until golden.
 You may have to hold them down to ensure that all sides are evenly fried.
 Transfer to a paper towel lined plate or tray.
 Carefully separate the cannoli molds from the shell (be careful, they will be extremely hot!) and continue to fry the remaining rounds of dough.

 - In a bowl, whisk together the ricotta, powdered sugar and cinnamon until smooth.
 Use a pastry bag or a plastic freezer bag with the tip cut off to pipe the ricotta filling inside the shells.
 If desired, dip the ends in chocolate chips or pistachios.
 Dust with confectioners sugar and serve.